yosa-odoo/odoo-manager/README.md

 ```

 Suppose now I would even like to change the configuration, but it's a
-bit complicated because the posted AML, some constraints, etc. I can
+bit complicated because of the posted AML, some constraints, etc. I can
 simply restore the first state I saved:

 ```